MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/5-create-presentation-heating-systems.md

  -  Create process flow diagrams.
 You provide high-level steps, and Copilot generates the visual representation with arrows, decision points, and labels.
 These diagrams enhance clarity and understanding, especially when explaining complex operational processes such as order fulfillment, quality control, or logistics.<br>
  -  Incorporate industry-specific jargon into a presentation.
 Operations Managers often deal with industry-specific terminology.
 Copilot can suggest relevant jargon or acronyms based on context.
 For instance, if you’re discussing Six Sigma methodologies, Copilot can provide definitions and explanations directly in your PowerPoint slides.

-In the prior exercise, you used Copilot in Word to create a report comparing boiler versus furnace heating systems.
-In this exercise, you ask Copilot in PowerPoint to create a presentation based on that report.
+In the prior exercise, you used Microsoft 365 Copilot in Word to create a report comparing boiler versus furnace heating systems.
+In this exercise, you ask Microsoft 365 Copilot in PowerPoint to create a presentation based on that report.

 ### Exercise